ahotchkin/ahotchkin.github.io/_posts/2021-02-23-sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series.markdown

 ---
 layout: post
-title:      "Sessions and Cookies and JavaScript, Oh My! - A Tutorial Series"
+title:      "Sessions and Cookies and JavaScript, Oh My! - A Tutorial Series 8"
 date:       2021-02-23 21:16:35 -0500
 permalink:  sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series
 ---